huawei-noah/SMARTS/competition/track2/README.md

 1. In order to browse and replay Waymo Dataset, use the `scl waymo overview` and `scl waymo preview` [commands](https://github.com/huawei-noah/SMARTS/blob/comp-1/cli/waymo.py).
 1. In order to convert a Waymo dataset into an equivalent SMARTS scenario, use the `scl waymo export` [command](https://github.com/huawei-noah/SMARTS/blob/comp-1/cli/waymo.py).
 1. In order to convert a Waymo dataset into an equivalent SMARTS dataset, do the following.
-   + First, convert the Waymo dataset into an equivalent SMARTS scenario and build the scenario.
+   + First, convert the Waymo dataset into an equivalent SMARTS scenario.
-   + Then, use the [traffic_histories_to_observations.py script](https://github.com/huawei-noah/SMARTS/blob/comp-1/examples/traffic_histories_to_observations.py) to generate equivalent SMARTS observations.
+   + Then, use the [traffic_histories_to_observations.py script](https://github.com/huawei-noah/SMARTS/blob/comp-1/examples/traffic_histories_to_observations.py) to generate equivalent SMARTS dataset.
 1. A subset of Waymo and NGSIM datasets which have useful and interesting trajectories are provided [here](https://github.com/smarts-project/smarts-project.offline-datasets).
 This subset may be used to focus the training.
-The provided data conversion tool can be used to convert these datasets into an equivalent offline SMARTS observation dataset.
+The provided data conversion tool can be used to convert these datasets into an equivalent SMARTS dataset.
 1. The trained model should accept multi-agent observation of the format `Dict[agent_name: agent_observation]`.
 Observation space for each agent is `smarts.core.sensors.Observation`.
 For more details on the contents of `Observation` class, see [here](https://github.com/huawei-noah/SMARTS/blob/comp-1/smarts/core/sensors.py#L186).
 1. Each agent's mission goal is given in the observation returned at each time step.
 The mission goal could be accessed as `observation.ego_vehicle_state.mission.goal.position` which gives an `(x, y, z)` map coordinate of the goal location.
 1. Trained model should output multi-agent action of the format `Dict[agent_name: agent_action]`.
 Action space for each agent is `smarts.core.controllers.ActionSpaceType.TargetPose` which is a sequence of `[x-coordinate, y-coordinate, heading, and time-delta]`.
 Use `time-delta=0.1`.